 The information contained on this blog is not a substitute for training, continuing education, clinical supervision, or the importance of individual consultation for each child and family.
 All identifying information, including names and other details, has been changed to protect the privacy of individuals.

-Joy is a powerful tool for solving childhood challenges.
+Joy is a powerful tool for solving childhood challenges and promoting brain health.
 Yet in our culture of doing, teaching, treating and pathologizing, too often we forget that when a child needs help, the first thing we should increase is joy.
-This is certainly true in my own field, child psychology, in which we often prioritize theories, techniques and [...]
+This is certainly true in my own field, child psychology, in which we often [...]